NewsFlorida News

 Florida is gearing up to have an English-only driver's license exam, dumping its multi-lingual process.

-The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) announced the shift will start on Friday, Feb.
-6, when "all driver license knowledge and skills examinations will be administered exclusively in English."
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) announced the shift is now in effect.
+They said as of Feb.
+6, "All driver's license knowledge and skills examinations will be administered exclusively in English."

 This change includes driver license classifications, as well as oral exams.
 Commercial Learner’s Permit (CLP) and Commercial Driver License (CDL) knowledge exams were previously only available in English and Spanish.